-To maintain a clean environment, focus on high touch surfaces.
-Every small business and large business alike need routine office cleaning now more than ever.
+To maintain a clean environment, focus on high-touch surfaces.
+Every small business and large business alike needs routine office cleaning now more than ever.
 Finally, the CDC recommends opening windows and doors to increase air circulation when possible.

 2. Follow Recommended Hand Hygiene Practices

 Though it may seem juvenile, posting handwashing signs around workspaces provide a useful reminder to busy employees.
 We’ve heard both 20 and 30 seconds as expert-recommended ideal timeframes for handwashing.
 Some outlets also recommend washing for as long as it takes to sing the Happy Birthday song.